Common Pattern for Life Changes

-Good thinking helps you eliminate the bad part of a common pattern everyone experiences in life.
-All your changes follow the common pattern even though it may be hard to believe right now.
-Once it is stated, you probably will agree.
+Good thinking helps you eliminate the bad part of a common pattern everyone experiences.
+All your changes follow the common pattern, even though it may be hard to believe right now.
+Once it is stated, you may agree.

 So David said to Nathan, "I have sinned against the Lord." -- 2 Samuel 12:13